What You Hear Is What You See: Audio Quality Metrics From Image Quality Metrics: Experiments

-For the SSIM, NLPD, and Mean Square Error (MSE) metrics the audio clips are downmixed into mono and converted into Mel Spectrograms.
-The audio was downsampled from 48kHz to 16050Hz and a window size of 2048, a hop-length of 64, and 512 mel-bands were used resulting in spectrograms of size 512 x 1024.
-The SSIM ratings were calculated with the Pytorch MS-SSIM package \footnote{ {https://github.com/VainF/pytorch-msssim}}.
-For the ViSQOL and FAD metrics the audio clips are downmixed into mono and converted from 32-bit to 16-bit WAV files and ratings were calculated using the ViSQOL package \footnote{ {https://github.com/google/visqol}} and the FAD package \footnote{ {https://github.com/google-research/google-research/tree/master/frechet\_audio\_distance}}.
+For the SSIM, NLPD, and Mean Square Error (MSE) metrics the audio clips are downmixed into mono and converted into mel spectrograms.
+The audio is downsampled from 48kHz to 16050Hz with 512 mel-bands, a window size of 2048, and a hop-length of 64, resulting in spectrograms of size $512\times1024$.
+For NLPD we use 6 pyramidal layers, with inputs being halved in size for each layer down to $16\times32$.
+The SSIM ratings are calculated using Pytorch MS-SSIM\footnote{ {{https://github.com/VainF/pytorch-msssim}}}.
+For ViSQOL and FAD, the clips are downmixed into mono and converted from 32-bit to 16-bit WAV files.
+Ratings are calculated using the ViSQOL\footnote{ {{https://github.com/google/visqol}}} and FAD\footnote{ {\href{https://github.com/google-research/google-research/tree/master/frechet\_audio\_distance}{{--/google-research/google-research/tree/master/frechet\_audio\_distance}}}} packages.